Is freedom of expression a human right?

 Yes.
-Freedom of Expression is a human right.
-This means that it is a right that every individual possesses as a human being.
-Everyone regardless of race, sex, nationality, ethnicity, language, status, sex, religion or color has the right to express his or her opinions.
-This implies that the law protects the right of all Nigerians to Freedom of Expression – no Nigerian is exempted.
+Freedom of expression is a human right.
+This means that it is a right that every individual possesses for the only reason of being a human being.
+Everyone regardless of ethnicity, gender, nationality, religion, language, social or marital status has the right to express his or her opinions.
+This means that the law protects the right of all Nigerians and those living in Nigeria to freedom of expression.

 The right to hold opinions.

-Everyone (every human being) has the right to hold ideas about topics or issues based on the information they have or their imaginations.
-For example, a person has the right to support one football club or political party over another because his brother or mother supports that political party or football club.
+For example, a person has the right to support one football club or political party over another.
 The freedom to prefer something to another is a part of freedom of expression.
-This implies that the government or other people should not compel or force others to dump their opinions or thoughts except in the situations that the law permits such limitations.
+The government or other people should not compel or force others to change or silence their opinions or thoughts except in the situations where the law permits such limitations.

 The right to seek, receive and share information.

 As part of the right to freedom of expression, every person has the right to request certain classes of information in the custody of the government and to share such information with others without any form of intimidation.